GPUOpen-Tools/gpu_performance_api/BUILD.md

 order to clone/update any dependent repositories.

 #### Prerequisites
-  * Python, which can be installed from https://www.python.org/
+  * Python, which can be installed from https://www.python.org/.
+Either Python 2.7 or 3.x should work.
   * CMake 3.5.1 or newer
     * For Windows, this can be downloaded from https://cmake.org/download/
     * For Linux, this can be installed using: sudo apt-get install cmake